-4-minute read - By Sue Todd, October 2, 2018
+4-minute read - by Sue Todd, October 2, 2018

 ASML’s lithography machines are used to create microchips on the nanometer scale (that’s a millionth of a millimeter), which in turn enables electronic devices to become cheaper, faster and more powerful.
 So, it may come as little surprise that ASML has set the Guinness World Records title for the world’s smallest advertisement, created with one of our lithography machines.